IMS-Bio2Core-Facility/lta/README.md

 A critical step of the analysis is binarizing the lipid expression.
-A lipid is classed as 0 in a tissue/condition if the lipid is **not** detected in more than a particular fraction of cells.
+A lipid is classed as 0 in a tissue/condition if the lipid is **not** detected in more than a particular fraction of samples.
 The default values is 0.2 (one-fifth of the samples).
 If you want to change it,
 pass the ``-t/--threshold`` flag with a decimal between 0 and 1.